China's illegal opioids enter U.S. through Postal Service gaps: probe

 The U.S. Postal Service said in a statement it was "working aggressively with law enforcement and key trading partners to stem the flow of illegal drugs entering the United States."

-USPS is "prioritizing obtaining AED from the largest volume foreign posts, which collectively account for over 90 percent of inbound volumes," the statement added.
+USPS is "prioritizing obtaining AED from the largest volume foreign posts, which collectively account for over 90 percent of inbound volumes," the statement said.

+Asked about the probe, Chinese foreign ministry spokeswoman Hua Chunying told a regular briefing that she was unaware of the specifics, but said that prevention of drug production, possession and sale is a "brightspot" in China-U.S. relations.

 EXPRESS MAIL